multiversx/mx-chain-deploy-go/README.md

-# Elrond deploy go
+# mx-chain-deploy-go

-The go implementation for the Elrond deploy
+The go implementation for the MultiversX deploy

 # Getting started